arangodb/docs/3.10/analyzers.md

 - `pipeline`: chains multiple Analyzers
 - `stopwords`: removes the specified tokens from the input
 - `collation`: respects the alphabetic order of a language in range queries
+- `minhash`: applies another Analyzer and then a locality-sensitive hash function, to find candidates for set comparisons based on the Jaccard index
 - `classification`: classifies the input text using a word embedding model
 - `nearest_neighbors`: finds the nearest neighbors of the input text using a word embedding model
 - `geojson`: breaks up a GeoJSON object into a set of indexable tokens
 - `geopoint`: breaks up a JSON object describing a coordinate into a set of indexable tokens